 Kayenta Trail

 From the Emerald Pools, you can head back towards Shuttle Stop 5, or head north on the Kayenta Trail, from the Middle Emerald Pools trail, and head towards Shuttle Stop 6.
 This point-to-point trail is 2.2 miles and is rated as moderate.
-However, the views are truly stunning and this is a trail we recommend hiking after going to Emerald Pools. *This hike must be reached from Shuttle Stop 6 at this time as well.
+However, the views are truly stunning, and this is a trail we recommend hiking after going to Emerald Pools.

 Grotto Trail

 The Grotto Trail is a paved 0.5-mile easy trail that takes you from Shuttle Stop 5 to Shuttle Stop 6.
-This trail connects Zion Lodge to The Grotto Picnic Area (don’t be confused by the name, there is not an actual Grotto here).
+This trail connects Zion Lodge to The Grotto Picnic Area (don’t be confused by the name, there is no actual Grotto here).

 Sand Bench Trail